 Training, qualifications & experience

-After completing a degree in Psychology at Warwick University I began working life in London, raising money for a charity.
+After completing a degree in Psychology at Warwick University in 1992 began working life in London, raising money for a charity.
 I began my psychotherapy journey at the same time, a five year part-time training in Transpersonal Psychotherapy at CCPE in London (www.ccpe.org.uk).
 Both eclectic and experiential this approach builds on the foundations of established therapeutic theory with process lead work.
 Focussing on the soul and opening up possibilities of working creatively with visualisation, the mind's eye and trusting the body as a powerful source of wisdom.